Analytics-HQ/airflow-kafka-nifi/README.md

 ### BACKGROUND: This project is designed to demonstrate the following integrative features of AHQ: An ETL can be constructed that
   - gets information from a public API and parses it using python to dump the raw, flat json data into a Kafka topic via an Airflow DAG (`airflow-kafka-nifi.py`)
   - with the input topic filled with the json from the public API in the Kafka topic `used-car-colors`, a Kafka Streams application takes the input and calculates the count of each color by year and outputs the topic to a new output topic in Kafka called `used-car-colors-output`
   - A nifi instance running with a kafka consumer hooked up to the `used-car-colors-output` topic picks up the data and inputs the data to postgres.
+The nifi flow template is the file `airflow-kafka-nifi-tempalte.xml` -- import this info nifi.

 ### SETUP: Backend: While the backend needs to be set up in the backend of AHQ, the following would be used in a local setup, and is noted here for assistance in how to set this up on the AHQ backend (within the constraints like strimzi)